Ann Arbor Potters Guild Membership Information

 KILN SPACE: Kiln space is earned by working for points.

-APPLICATION: Application can be at any time by contacting the membership chairperson Nancy Grob at firstname.lastname@example.org to discuss needs and background.
+APPLICATION: Application can be at any time by contacting the membership chairperson Debbie Thompson at firstname.lastname@example.org to discuss needs and background.
 If qualified, an interview will be arranged with the Board of Directors to present examples of work, a resume and for discussion of background, and reason for the visit.
 If it is necessary, the membership chairperson can make the presentation.
 The board will consider the application and then vote.
 Acceptance requires that 5 out of a possible 7 vote yes.
 Notification will be by phone, mail, e-mail, or as arranged.

 CONDITIONS OF MEMBERSHIP: This membership is limited to 3-6 months, renewable once by application and Board review.
 This is not a tenure track position, and it is not possible to jump from this to a permanent membership without going through the standard application process.